SvenGroot/Ookii.CommandLine.Cpp/docs/UsageHelp.md

 ### Value descriptions

 Arguments are followed by a short description of the type of value they support, in angle brackets.
 This is called the _value description_.
-It's a short, typically one-word description that describes the kind of value the argument expects.
+It's a short, typically one-word description of the kind of value the argument expects.
 It should _not_ be used for the longer description of the argument's purpose.

 The value description defaults to the type of the argument (e.g. `int` or [`string`][]), stripping off any namespace prefixes.
 For multi-value arguments or arguments using [`std::optional<T>`][], the name